 A test piece for small-scale tests has been manufactured.
 The specimen was equipped with multiple sensors~: 8 acoustic emission sensors, 3 resistive gauges, 3 fiber Bragg gratings and a fiber for distributed deformation measurement running in a coil on the external surfaces of the internal and external cylinders.

 The fatigue tests were performed between November 12 and 20, 2018, and the autopsy of the specimen showed that the fatigue test did damage two of the 5 locks.
 The bias cracking between the inner and outer locks is consistent with the results of the literature.
 Acoustic emission sensors have highlighted the existence of three phases of significant increase in the number of acoustic events detected.
 This behaviour describes the classic cyclic creep curve in the literature.
 A second lesson that can be drawn from acoustic emission is the asymmetric nature of the damage.
 This asymmetry is confirmed by the distributed measurements by optical fibres.

 Publications and papers published

-This work is the first stage of investigations about the damage detection of offshore wind turbine grouted connections.
+This work within the SHM-OWTGrout project is the first stage of investigations about the damage detection of offshore wind turbine grouted connections.
 The possibility of automating the damage identification process, localizing more precisely the damage depending on the sensor positioning will be investigated with further analysis and new experimental campaigns.